 These funds may be used to purchase instructional materials, textbooks, or other items which have an intellectual content and assist in the instruction of a subject or course.
 Each school's initial allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District.
-The Superintendent recommends holding 65% of each school's allocation at the District level and re-appropriating the funds to applicable schools for State adoptions.
-The remaining 35% has been allocated to individual schools to be used at each school's discretion and will not be adjusted.
-The allocation for fiscal year 2016-2017 is \$1.8 million, \$1.1 million of which will be used for State adoptions.
+The Superintendent recommends holding 90% of each school's allocation at the District level and re-appropriating the funds to applicable schools for State adoptions.
+The remaining 10% has been allocated to individual schools to be used at each school's discretion.
+The allocation for fiscal year 2019-2020 is \$1.9 million, \$1.7 million of which will be used for State adoptions.

-• Instructional Materials - Media - Project 3106

-These funds may be used to purchase and/or repair library books, instructional materials, and reference books.
-Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District and will not be adjusted.
-The allocation for fiscal year 2016-2017 is approximately \$112,000.

-• Instructional Materials - Science Lab - Project 3109

-These funds may be used to purchase science lab materials and supplies.
-Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District and will not be adjusted.
-The allocation for fiscal year 2016-2017 is approximately \$30,500.
+- Instructional Materials Media Project 3106 - These funds may be used to purchase and/or repair library books, instructional materials, and reference books.
+Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District.
+The allocation for fiscal year 2019-2020 is approximately \$120,000. - Instructional Materials Science Lab Project 3109 - These funds may be used to purchase science lab materials and supplies.
+Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District.
+The allocation for fiscal year 2019-2020 is approximately \$32,000.